ppoiissbsjksms/nkn-commercial/README.md

 ## Debugging/Maintenance

 1. wallet.json & wallet.pswd is in nkn-node folder.
-Locate it with following command:
-  `cd "$(find / -type d -name "nkn-node")"`
+Locate it with command: `cd "$(find / -type d -name "nkn-node")"`